martintrollip/project9/README.md

 Implemented `cSorterImplementation`.
 On instantiation, it will create a new file for logging and kick off a periodic thread to publish statistics (list size) every 700ms.
 To prevent `ConcurrentModification` exceptions a `ReentrantLock` was used.
 This is locked before modifying the list, and unlocked after the sorting finished.
 A thread safe data type `CopyOnWriteArrayList` was also used.
 On termination the scheduled thread is shutdown and the file output streams are closed.

+The output is sorted and the statistics indicated ~1578 entries at the end of execution.